hardcamls/zprize/msm-implementation-details.md

 ### SLR Partitioning

 Modern FPGAs are really several dies stacked together with limited interconnect resources between them.
-Xilinx refers to these dies as [Super Logic Regions (SLRs)](https://docs.xilinx.com/r/2021.2-English/ug949-vivado-design-methodology/Super-Logic-Region-SLR).
+Xilinx calls these dies [Super Logic Regions (SLRs)](https://docs.xilinx.com/r/2021.2-English/ug949-vivado-design-methodology/Super-Logic-Region-SLR).
 The VU9P FPGA contains 3 SLRs.
 There're interconnects between SLR0<->SLR1 and SLR1<->SLR2.

-In our design, we have carefully partitioned our design such that:

-- The RAM for running bucket sums for the windows are spreaded out into 3 SLRs
-- The fully pipelined adder have stages explicitly splitted across multiple SLRs and fitted with necessary SLR-crossing registers.
+In our design, we have carefully partitioned our design such that the RAM for running bucket sums for the windows are carefully spreaded out into 3 SLRs, and the pipelined point adder's various stages are explicitly splitted across multiple SLRs and fitted with necessary SLR-crossing registers.

-Hardcaml makes some of these complicated partitioning a lot more managable
+Hardcaml makes some of these complicated partitioning a lot more managable.
+We have config fields that allow us to specify the following:

-- There are config fields that allows us specify how the windows RAM should be partitioned -- specifically, we can assign the number of windows per SLR.
+- How the windows RAM should be partitioned -- specifically, we can assign the number of windows per SLR.
-- There are config fields that allows us to assign adder stages to different SLRs.
-The design will dynamically instantiate SLR crossing between stages as needed.
+- The assignment of adder stages to different SLRs.
+The design will dynamically instantiate necessary SLR crossing between stages as needed.

 We added the following pre placement script to make the process of assigning module instantiations to SLRs more convenient.
-With this simple configuration, we simply had to add a `_SLR{0,1,2}` suffix to instantiation name to map a module instantiation into a particular SLR.
+With this simple configuration, our Hardcaml deisn simply needs to add `_SLR{0,1,2}` suffix to instantiation names based on the config to map a module instantiation into a particular SLR.

 ```
 add_cells_to_pblock pblock_dynamic_SLR0 [get_cells -hierarchical *SLR0*]